accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

 1. Go to Settings &gt; Accessibility &gt; VoiceOver &gt; Speech and activate the "Detect languages" setting.
-1. Activate the **screen reader** and scroll through all the elements on the screen.
+1. Activate the **screen reader** and browse through all the elements on the screen.
 1. Check that the text is rendered in the main language of the screen.
-1. If it is, the criterion is validated.
+1. If this is the case, the criterion is validated.

 ###### Android